Soumyajeet2003/Task-Manager/README.md

-# Todo
+# Task-Manager
-A small, componentized React Todo List app with local persistence.
+A small, componentized React Task-Manager based on the concept of todo list app with local persistence.
 Features adding, toggling, deleting, clearing todos and a live date/time display.

 # Features